chord-memory/calibre-web-aws/README.md

 <details>
   <summary>If you have already synced your Kobo with a local Calibre-Web and just deployed another Calibre-Web to AWS, see attached details:</summary><br>
   The books synced to your Kobo via local Calibre-Web will be duplicated if you sync your Kobo via AWS Calibre-Web.
 To prevent this, you can copy your settings from your local Calibre-Web to your AWS Calibre-Web.
-Use the script provided:
+Use the script provided:<br><br>

   Requires the AWS CLI Session Manager plugin.
 Install using [Homebrew](https://brew.sh/):
   ```